l5h5t7/Documentation-zh/docs/faq.md

 Yes, it's a standard Bitcoin address.
 The private key is WIF formatted, so you can import it in most clients.

-> __Tip:__ It's not recommended to keep a high amount of money on your site's address, because you have to enter your private key every time you modify your site.
+> __提示:__ It's not recommended to keep a high amount of money on your site's address, because you have to enter your private key every time you modify your site.

 ---